-Paying attention is crucial for good communication.
-Even if most callers complain about the same issue, remember to lend an ear to it.
-Active listening is the key to a good conversation.
-Do not interrupt even if you know where the conversation is headed.
+Do not interrupt even if you know where the conversation is heading.
 Agents must understand the problem from the caller’s point of view and not their own.
 Pay attention to the tone and emotion in the caller’s voice.

-A few tips you can follow to improve your listening skills are:
+Here are a few tips you can follow to improve listening skills: